pypa/interoperability-peps/build-system-abstraction.rst

 contained language for describing a dependency, which we encapsulate in a thin JSON schema to describe bootstrap dependencies.

+Since Python sdists specified in PEP-0314 [#pep314] are also source trees, this PEP is updating the definition of sdists.

 Motivation
 ==========